 Check the box Continue image upload to upload the triggered images during certain time or keep uploading until the trigger is off.
-Select Upload for sec and enter the duration in the blank.
-The images of the duration will be uploaded to FTP when the alarm input is triggered.
+Select Upload for \\sec and enter the duration in the blank.
+The images of the duration will be uploaded to FTP when the audio event occurs.
 The setting range is from 1 to 99999 sec.
-Select Upload while the trigger is active to make the images keep being uploaded to FTP during the trigger active until the alarm is released.
+Select Upload while the trigger is active to make the images keep being uploaded to FTP during the trigger active until the event stops.
 Set the Image frequency as the upload frame rate.
-The setting range is from 1 to 15 frames.
+The setting range is from 1 to 15 frames per second.